 She traveled to Algeria in February 2011 to serve as an observer at pro-democracy protests with the support of the Urgent Action Fund for Women’s Human Rights, writing a series of articles about these events for The Guardian.
 The articles were picked up by the websites of the Wall Street Journal, Huffington Post, and Al Jazeera, among others.
 In October 2011, she volunteered as an election observer during the Tunisian constituent assembly elections with the Dutch NGO Gender Concerns International.
 Most recently, her writing has been published by The New York Times, San Francisco Chronicle, the Huffington Post, and Reuters.

 Professor Bennoune's book, Your Fatwa Does Not Apply Here, is the winner of the 2014 Dayton Literary Peace Prize for nonfiction.
 Released by W.W.
 Norton & Company in August 2013, the book addresses resistance to fundamentalism in Muslim majority contexts.
 The field research for this book took her to many countries, including Afghanistan, Egypt, Israel/Palestine, Mali, Niger and Russia.
-The TED talk based on the book, “When people of Muslim heritage challenge fundamentalism,” has received over one million views.
+The TED talk based on the book, “When people of Muslim heritage challenge fundamentalism,” has received more than 1.3 million views.